canonical/ubuntu-security-documentation/docs/security-features/privilege-restriction/snap-confinement.rst

 --------

 AppArmor profiles are generated for each command in a snap and are used to restrict or allow certain capabilities for each command.
-Declaring interfaces in the snap allows the default AppArmor to be extended.
+Declaring interfaces in the snap allows the default AppArmor profile to be extended.
+`This default profile <https://github.com/canonical/snapd/blob/master/interfaces/apparmor/template.go#L63_>`_ defines a common set of rules that are applied to all bases by default.
-For example, when a snap plugs the camera interface, `this profile <https://github.com/canonical/snapd/blob/master/interfaces/builtin/camera.go#L32>`_ is added to the default policy.
+For example, when a snap plugs the camera interface, `this profile <https://github.com/canonical/snapd/blob/master/interfaces/builtin/camera.go#L32>`_ is added to extend the default policy.

 See :doc:`apparmor` for more details.